Olivia

 Two former lovers, twenty-two years apart in age, reunite a decade after the end of their affair.
 In the vein of Harold Pinter’s BETRAYAL, MIMI & JO travels sideways and backward in time through pivotal moments of the two women’s relationship as music collaborators.

 Part love story, part cautionary tale, MIMI & JO is a queer coming-of-age play set to original music that explores the intimacy of creative collaboration, exposes the pain of hindsight, and attempts to reconcile the gray space between attachment and abuse.
-Based on a true story.
+Currently in development with support from a Theatre Bay Area CA$H Creates grant.

 Cast: 2 (90-100 minutes)